Guardianship, Conservatorship and Alternatives

 Guardianship of an adult is a legal proceeding where the court can appoint a Guardian to make personal and health care decisions for an adult who lacks the capacity or abiity to make some or all decisions.

-Here's a quick overview of things to know if guardianship is being considered.
+Overview of things to know if guardianship is being considered.
 Please read the fuller information below.

 • First explore alternatives to guardianship, including completing a Health Care Proxy to avoid Guardianship.